 The EB-5 Reform and Integrity Act of 2022 (RIA) promised to "prioritize the processing and adjudication of petitions for rural areas."
 And USCIS has delivered.

 There was speculation as to what prioritized processing would mean.
 Many immigration lawyers predicted it would take a year or less.
-Today, we have a case, filed by immigration lawyer Joseph Barnett, processed and approved in just 131 days, in under four and a half months.

-One of many rural petitions approved in 5 to 10 months
+Rural processing times: This is one of many rural petitions approved in 5 to 10 months

-This particular petition, one of nine or 10 approved rural petitions filed by Barnett’s firm, WR Immigration, was filed on April 27, 2023, and approved on September 5, 2023.
+Barnett's petition, one of nine or 10 approved rural petitions filed by Barnett’s firm, WR Immigration, was filed on April 27, 2023, and approved on September 5, 2023.
 The other petitions were approved in five to 10 months.

 Originally, the project petition, the I-956F, was approved at the end of July 2023, after Barnett filed a mandamus lawsuit to compel USCIS to adjudicate the project petition in a timely manner.